 Making gnocchi at home couldn’t be any easier than what I’m about to show you!
 With easy step-by-step instructions, I’ll give you the best tips and tricks I know so you can know how to make gnocchi!

 *this post contains affiliate links, read my disclosure here*

 Making gnocchi is a skill that takes time to master.
-It’s done completely by hand which give you the optimum advantage of knowing when your dough is too wet or too dry.
-It takes gentle hands to not over work the flour and let’s face it, these little pillows are just too dang cute not to love!
+It’s done completely by hand which gives you the optimum advantage of knowing when your dough is too wet or too dry.
+It takes gentle hands to not overwork the flour and let’s face it, these little pillows are just too dang cute not to love!
 Those ridges hold in all kinds of goodies!

 When gnocchi is made correctly, it is probably one of the most sublime textures that your tongue will ever discover.
 The little pillows just melt in your mouth and it incorporates into the accompanying sauce so well!

 I must warn you though, these little babies are temperamental and you need to treat them carefully or you will wind up with a mouthful of Chiclets… It’s happened to me once (tasting someone else’s) and it was a traumatizing experience.